odinuv/web/en/apv/walkthrough/backend-select/index.md

 The name-value pairs of form controls accessible in PHP in either `$_GET` or `$_POST` variable.
 The `$_GET` and `$_POST` variables are one of [PHP magical variables](todo).
 They are magical because they are automatically (magically) filled with values from the HTTP request.
-Whether the form controls are available in the `$_GET` or `$_POST` variable is determined what `method` attribute is assigned to the HTML form. therefore having `<form method='post'>` does an [HTTP POST](/en/apv/articles/web/#http-protocol) method and PHP will make the name-value pairs available in the `$_POST` variable automatically.
+Whether the form controls are available in the `$_GET` or `$_POST` variable is determined by what `method` attribute is assigned to the HTML form.
+Therefore having `<form method='post'>` does an [HTTP POST](/en/apv/articles/web/#http-protocol) method and PHP will make the name-value pairs available in the `$_POST` variable automatically.

-To demonstrate this, we need a simple script with HTML form.
-PHP script:
+To demonstrate this, we need a simple script with a HTML form.
+The PHP script:

 {% highlight php %}
 {% include /en/apv/walkthrough/backend-select/form-1.php %}